becks-k/becks-k.github.io/README.md

 This is a collection of the projects I've worked on with R studio .
 Some to hone in on the skills I've picked up, others out of pure curiosity.
 Feedback is welcomed 🙆‍♀️!

-👁‍🗨 Predicting Diabetes with ML Classification Algorithms: https://becks-k.github.io/Exploring-Classification-Algorithms/
+👁‍🗨 Predicting Diabetes with Classification Algorithms: https://becks-k.github.io/Exploring-Classification-Algorithms/ 👁‍🗨 Data Visualisation Tool with Shiny: https://saltedapples.shinyapps.io/data_viz/

 <!--
 **becks-k/becks-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.